Julian-O/PySLOBS/README.md

 values of these properties may be out-of-date if the value was changed within the app or if it was changed through a different instance referencing the same SLOBS resource.

-Objects can be used to fetch other Objects or `namedtuples` describing other records in the API.
+Objects can be used to fetch other Objects or `namedtuple`s describing other records in the API.

 #### Subscriptions